mehrdad-kj/blog-redux-app/README.md

 # Todo App

 This is a simple Todo App built with React, TypeScript, and an API integration using Redux Toolkit and RTK Query.
+I used react hook form for validation and mui for modal.

 ## Features